yuriysydor1991/ImagesAnnotator/README.md

 In case of the success target build, there will be created the flatpak file under the root build directory named, for example, the `ImagesAnnotator-0.9.0.flatpak`.
 In order to examine and/or change the flatpak generation target parameters visit the `cmake/template-project-flatpak-target.cmake` or `misc/flatpak.conf.json.in` files.

 Refer to the flatpak documentation on how to install and run applications distributed from a flatpaks files.
-For the current template project's defaults the install and run command may look like this:
+For the current project defaults the install and run command may look like this:

 ```
 # to install (version may change)